Till Human Voices Wake Us (film): Plot

-Twenty years later, 35-year-old Sam (Guy Pearce) is teaching psychology at a Melbourne institute when he must return to his hometown to bury his recently deceased father.
-On the train, Sam briefly meets a pleasant woman who introduces herself as Ruby (Helena Bonham Carter).
+Twenty years later, 35-year-old Sam is teaching psychology at a Melbourne institute when he must return to his hometown to bury his recently deceased father.
+On the train, Sam briefly meets a pleasant woman who introduces herself as Ruby.
 Sam leaves the compartment to talk to the conductor about his father's casket.
 When he returns, the woman is nowhere to be seen.
 That night, in a massive downpour, Sam sees a woman fall from the bridge into the river below.
 He rescues the woman and finds that it is Ruby.
 She has lost her memory and can't remember her own name.
 The woman's behavior and speech patterns remind Sam of Silvy.

 Sam hypnotizes her, and the woman describes being pulled down, lower and lower into the cold, and feelings of panic, followed by a sensation of warmth and comfort.
 Sam believes that Silvy has come back from death in the form of this woman.
 The next day, she asks to be taken to her "real home".
 Sam carries her because her legs are failing her once more; he senses that she will not be with him much longer.
 Safe and warm in her old bed in her abandoned childhood home, Sam reads her the last few lines from her favorite poem, T. S. Eliot's "The Love Song of J. Alfred Prufrock": "Till human voices wake us, and we drown."
 She dies with a smile on her lips.
 Sam places her in a boat and releases it onto the river.
 He swims with it for a while, and when he looks into it, all that remains is his coat that he had draped over her.
 He climbs into the boat as it drifts away.